 Dr. Yanping Gong is accepting one PATH 499 project student for 2024-2025.

-Dr. Yun Hung has accepted two PATH 499 project students for 2024-2025.
-Dr. Hung's research project will focus on the accuracy of glucose meters.
+Dr. Yun Huang has accepted two PATH 499 project students for 2024-2025.
+Dr. Huang's research project will focus on the accuracy of glucose meters.

 Dr. Xiaolong Yang has accepted one PATH 499 project student and will not be accepting additional project students for 2024-2025.